Gini coefficient: History

 The Italian statistician Corrado Gini developed the Gini coefficient and published it in his 1912 paper Variabilità e mutabilità (variability and mutability).
-Building on the work of American economist Max Lorenz, Gini proposed using the difference between the hypothetical straight line depicting perfect equality and the actual line depicting people's incomes as a measure of inequality.
+Building on the work of economist Max Lorenz, Gini proposed using the difference between the hypothetical straight line depicting perfect equality and the actual line depicting people's incomes as a measure of inequality.
 In this paper, he introduced the concept of simple mean difference as a measure of variability.

 He then applied the simple mean difference of observed variables to income and wealth inequality in his work On the measurement of concentration and variability of characters in 1914.
 Here, he presented the concentration ratio, which further developed into today's Gini coefficient.
 Secondly, Gini observed that improving methods introduced by Lorenz, Chatelain, or Séailles could also achieve his proposed ratio.

 In 1915, Gaetano Pietra introduced a geometrical interpretation between Gini's proposed ratio and between the observed area of concentration and maximum concentration.
 This altered version of the Gini coefficient became the most commonly used inequality index in upcoming years.

 According to data from the OECD, the Gini coefficient was first officially used country-wide in Canada in the 1970s.
 Canadian index of income inequality ranged from 0.303 to 0.284 from 1976 to the end of the 1980s.
 The OECD has published more data on countries since the start of the 21st century.
 The Central European countries of Slovenia, Czechia, and Slovakia have had the lowest inequality index of all OECD countries ever since the 2000s.
 Scandinavian countries also frequently appeared at the top of the equality list in recent decades.